What is Engineering with Management?

-Graduates of the programme will be suited to jobs in the high-tech sector (e.g. computer, aerospace, pharmaceutical, medical devices, electronic) as well as traditional manufacturing (e.g. design, fabrication, assembly).
+Graduates of the programme will be suited to jobs in the high-tech sector (such as computer, aerospace, pharmaceutical, medical devices, or electronic) as well as traditional manufacturing (such as design, fabrication, or assembly).
 They often work as project managers on teams with design and test engineers, managers, financial controllers, marketing and sales people.
 The qualification is also well suited to those who wish to pursue careers in project management and management consultancy as well as in the broader business and financial sectors.

 Your degree and what you’ll study